F4SaKeNiitb/23b3009_Mapit/README.md

-# Intern Test Task Template: Question to Concept Mapping
+# 23b3009 iitb

-This template is designed to make it easy to run and evaluate submissions for a question-to-concept mapping task using CSV data and the Anthropic LLM API.
+This template is designed to make it easy to run and evaluate submissions for a question-to-concept mapping task using CSV data and the Gemini LLM API.

 ## Folder Structure